lukso-network/docs/docs/networks/lukso-cli.md

 ## Installation ( Windows )
 >🛠️ Work In Progress, available soon.
-> Requires [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1) 5.1+ (may work on earlier versions but not tested)
+> Requires [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1) 5.1+ (may work on earlier versions but it wasn't tested)

+### Enable running scripts
+By default PowerShell does not allow running scripts.
+To change this you must:
+1. Run `PowerShell` as an Administrator
+2. Enter `Set-ExecutionPolicy Unrestricted` into the shell

 ### Install `powershell-yaml` module
 Powershell does not support `.yaml` files out-of-the-box